 This blog post is the second in a series focusing on members of the Index staff.
-Today we will be introducing Jessica Savage.
+Today we introduce Jessica Savage.

 What is your background and specialization?

-I am an Art History Specialist in Western medieval art, specializing in the art of the medieval book in the later Middle Ages.
-My research focuses on topics of allegory, gender and personification, and text/image relationships, especially the deep-rooted iconography of religious personifications and their textual associations in the Psalms.
-My background is in studio art, and I initially trained in fine arts at Pratt Institute in New York.
-My first art history survey course at Pratt, now twenty years ago, commenced with a discussion of the Venus of Willendorf and I haven’t looked back since!
+I am an Art History Specialist and Index cataloger of Western medieval art, specializing in the art of the medieval book in the later Middle Ages.
+My research focuses on topics of allegory, gender and personification, and text/image relationships, especially the deep-rooted iconography of personified virtues as they appear in the Psalms.
+My background is in studio art, and I initially trained as a painter and printmaker at Pratt Institute in Brooklyn, New York.
+My first art history survey course at Pratt, now twenty years ago, commenced with a discussion of the Venus of Willendorf and you could say I haven’t looked back since!
 I completed my postgraduate training at Christie’s Education in London and earned my MLitt degree in the History of Art from the University of Glasgow.
-Here, I wrote my thesis on the iconography of pilgrim’s souvenirs in late medieval England.
-In 2010, after briefly working as a manuscript specialist for an auction house in New York, I joined the Index to catalogue manuscripts for the joint digitization project undertaken by the Index and the Morgan Library & Museum.
+Here, I wrote my thesis on the iconography of local popular saints depicted on pilgrim’s souvenirs in late medieval England.
+In 2010, after briefly working as a manuscript specialist for an auction house in New York, I joined the Index to research manuscripts for the joint digitization project undertaken by the Index and the Morgan Library & Museum.
 This was an enriching start to my Index career, which allowed me great digital access to remarkable manuscripts and their iconography.
 Later, I pursued an education in library and information science at Rutgers and earned my MLIS degree with a focus on archives.

 What research projects are you working on currently?